ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

 ```

 `ballerina doc` command will read the `Package.md` and append it in the generated HTML file.
-Please check https://ballerina.io/learn/api-docs/ballerina/http.html for a sample HTML that has a `Package.md` content at the top, followed by the other package constructs.
+Please check [HTTP package documentation](https://ballerina.io/learn/api-docs/ballerina/http.html) for a sample HTML that has a `Package.md` content at the top, followed by the other package constructs.

 ## Generating Ballerina Documentation